MicrosoftDocs/memdocs/memdocs/configmgr/comanage/tutorial-co-manage-new-devices.md

      > [!TIP]
      > If you don't have the command available, you can view the properties of `CoMgmtSettingsProd` in the Configuration Manager console to get a copy of the command.
 The command appears only if you've met all of the prerequisites, such as setting up a CMG.

 5. Select **OK** > **Add**.
 The app is created and becomes available in the Intune console.
-After the app is available, you can use the following section to assign Intune to devices.
+After the app is available, you can use the following section to assign the app to your devices from Intune.

 ### Assign the Intune app to install the Configuration Manager client